CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP04_M01_Lab1_Create_and_manage_Cases.md

    - Handled customer issues from initiation through to resolution.
    - Demonstrated proficiency in case management workflows and tools.

-## You have successfully completed these workshop!
+## You have successfully completed this workshop!